Last updated: March 04, 2025

 Can HELOC interest rates change?

-Can I deduct the interest on my HELOC if I use the money for something other than home improvements?
+Can I deduct HELOC interest if I use borrowed funds for any purpose?

-Do you need to pay income taxes on the money you borrow from my HELOC?
+Do I need to pay income taxes on the money I borrow from my HELOC?

 Closing thoughts: Is HELOC interest tax deductible?